 More tips…

-Don’t wait to secure your spot; these popular camping destinations fill up quickly.
-Pack your gear, check the weather, and get ready for an authentic Tennessee festival experience.
+Don’t wait to secure your spot, as these popular camping destinations fill up quickly, especially for the bigger-name festivals.
+Pack your gear, check the weather forecast twice, and get ready for an authentic Tennessee festival experience you’ll be talking about until next summer.